Other mountain sports 80%

 The ever-popular Pension Bergwald isn’t actually in the main village, and you’ll need a car to shuttle to and from the lifts rather than relying on the shuttle bus.

-In recent years, farm holidays have become an essential component of Tirol summer tourism.
-But Alpbach is a not a place that easily accepts, let alone embraces, change.
-Continuity and tradition are the qualities that set this village apart from every other resort in Europe – and a determination to hold on to its cultural heritage.
+Alpbach is a not a place that easily accepts, let alone embraces, change.
+Continuity and tradition are the qualities that set this village apart from many other resorts in Europe – and a determination to hold on to its cultural heritage.
 Therefore it comes as no surprise that, despite the demands of tourism, there are still more than 100 working farms here – many of them welcoming visitors.

 For example, the Stoffenhof, 500m from the centre of the village, has been in the Margreiter family for over 400 years.
 They rent out four apartments – two of them in the original farmhouse and two in an adjoining building.
 All are decorated in traditional Alpbacher style, with up to three double rooms.
 The farmhouse is on the sunny side of the resort, a great location for a relaxing family holiday.
 In the summer the cows are up in the high pastures under the watchful eye of a neighbour, but there are hens, a donkey and pony to keep kids amused.